The songs of Georges Brassens with English translation

 LES CHÂTEAUX DE SABLE (BRASSENS – 1978)

-sung by Maxime Le Forestier
+sung by Maxime Le Forestier, music by Jean Bertola

 Je chante la petite guerre (1)